-It is natural for people to lose interest in the things they find common and ordinary, more likely in the things they see everyday—like glass.
-Today, glass can be seen almost everywhere; windows, eyeglasses, mirrors, cups etc. It became boring that we tend to overlook the things beyond it that made it an art form by it self.
+It is natural for people to lose interest in the things they find common and ordinary, more likely in the things they see every day—like glass.
+Today, glass can see almost everywhere; windows, eyeglasses, mirrors, cups, etc. It became boring that we tend to overlook the things beyond it that made it an art form by itself.

-Back in the days, glass was used to symbolize power, wealth and sophistication.
+Back in the day, glass was used to symbolize power, wealth, and sophistication.
 Remember Cinderella?
 She stood out because she was the only one wearing glass slippers.
 But today, that is not the case.

-With this five facts, we will try to make you look at glass like you’ve never seen one before.
-Glass is embedded with the human history, ever changing its forms, composition and style to fit with what the world needs it to be.
+With these five facts about glass, we will try to make you look at the glass like you’ve never seen one before.
+Glass embedded with human history, ever-changing its forms, composition, and style to fit with what the world needs it to be.

 1. Did you know that the first manmade glass coexisted with the Pharaohs?

-The first real evidence of manufactured glass was dated to 3000 BC, in Egypt.
-The Mesopotamian empire depended on Egypt and Syria when it comes to glass production, hence, they were considered the hubs of glassmaking in the ancient times.
+Important facts about glass, The first real evidence of manufactured glass was dated to 3000 BC, in Egypt.
+The Mesopotamian empire depended on Egypt and Syria when it comes to glass production, hence, they we consider the hubs of glassmaking in ancient times.

 2. Glass can be made without the presence of humans.

-Glass is a product of nature.
+Facts about glass, Glass is a product of nature.
 Even before the ancient inhabitants of the world knew what glass is, the earth was already making it.
-When a lightning strikes to sand, the heat produced by the electricity fuses with the sand and a long, slender glass tubes are produced.
-These byproducts are called ‘fulgurites’.
+When lightning strikes sand, the heat produced by the electricity fuses with the sand and long, slender glass tubes produce.
+These byproducts call ‘fulgurites’.

-Also, glass can be made without the efforts of us humans when the intense heat of a volcanic eruption combines with rocks and sand.
+Also, glass can make without the efforts of us humans when the intense heat of a volcanic eruption combines with rocks and sand.
 It produces another kind of glass called ‘obsidian’.
-In earlier time periods, people learned to form obsidians in to different shapes, making prehistoric knives, arrowheads, spearheads, jewelry and even money.
+In earlier time periods, people learned to form obsidians into different shapes, making prehistoric knives, arrowheads, spearheads, jewelry, and even money.

-3. The Romans were first to use glass for windows.
+3. The Romans were the first to use glass for windows.

-During the Victorian Era, glass bottles and flasks were intrinsically made as a container for whiskey.
-These were called ‘flint glass’, which were characterized as the better form of glass because of its notable difference in terms of clarity compared to the normal type.
+During the Victorian Era, glass bottles and flasks we intrinsically made as a container for whiskey.
+These we called ‘flint glass, which characterizes as the better form of glass because of its notable difference in terms of clarity compared to the normal type.

-It was called “flint glass” because of the added ingredient: flint powder.
+It calls “flint glass” because of the added ingredient: flint powder.

-5. Glass don’t lose its quality no matter how many times you recycle it.
+5. Glass doesn’t lose its quality no matter how many times you recycle it.

-Glass can be recycled infinitely, and unlike many other things, it doesn’t decrease its quality and every recycled glass can be mistaken as brand new.
+Glass can recycle infinitely, and unlike many other things, it doesn’t decrease its quality and every recycled glass can mistake for brand new.

-Today, glass recycling is beginning to gain its popularity in Australia as a way of reducing waste production.
+In facts about glass today, glass recycling is beginning to gain popularity in Australia as a way of reducing waste production.
 Aside from that, glass recycling could be a big help in saving energy.
 The temperature needed during glass recycling is much lesser than the energy needed when producing new ones.